-CLAUSE 25 JOB SHARING
+CLAUSE 27 - JOB SHARING

 Job sharing refers to the appointment of two or more people to one position.
-It is a work flexibility arrangement whereby the duties and responsibilities of one full-time position are shared between two or more part-time employees that are employed under separate employment contracts with OAU.
+It is a work flexibility arrangement whereby the duties and responsibilities of one position are shared between two or more employees.

 Job share is an option for all positions.
-A manager may provide reasonable grounds to support the position that the job is not suitable for job share and a decision on the basis of these grounds will be made by the AD HROD.
+A manager may provide reasonable grounds to support the position that the job is not suitable for job share and a decision on the basis of these grounds will be made by OAU

-All requests by an employee to commence job sharing arrangements will be considered on a case-by-case basis and approved at the discretion of the AD HROD.
+All requests by an employee to commence job sharing arrangements will be considered on a case-by-case basis and approved at the discretion of OAU.
 No request by employees to commence job sharing arrangements will be denied if job sharing is reasonably practicable.

-CLAUSE 26 PROBATION
+CLAUSE 28 - PROBATION